Fixing the Sunroof

 I took the guides inside to the slop sink and scrubbed them clean with degreaser and a toothbrush.

 With the guide out, you can see your cable and the "glide" it is attached to that pushes or pulls the sunroof around.
-You can see how gummed up the cables are.
+You can also see how gummed up the cables are.
 I wound up removing the felt from mine because the grease and dirt had destroyed it.
 You can (hopefully) use an awl to loosen the felt at the "slide end" and then just unwrap it if you are going to remove it.
 Part of mine came out this way, the rest was a mess.
+It came off very easily from the new cables.

 But first, what broke in the sunroof?
 The passenger side cable pulled out of its crimp to the glide.
 Probably because the mechanism was so stiff.
 I'm lucky the gearbox has a metal gear, and nothing else broke from stress.
 The gearbox has slip build in to protect it, and a rubber linkage (they call it a clutch) to absorb shocks.